+Tuition fees for the program can be found in §22.2.
 No student is allowed to purchase a kit without permission of the Department of Dentistry.
-National Board Exam fees are additional.

-Note: The figures are based on 2000/2001; figures are subject to change without notice.
+Note: The figures are based on 2001/2002; figures are subject to change without notice.